-Spring is right around the corner and I am so excited to share with you some simple DIY crafts you can make at home with items you probably already have!
-The items I used in my crafts are sustainable materials, which of course are perfect for celebrating Earth Day and Spring!
+Spring is right around the corner, and I am so excited to share with you some simple DIY crafts you can make at home with items you probably already have!
+The items I used in my crafts are sustainable materials, which are perfect for celebrating Earth Day and Spring!
 My family and I love spending time outdoors during this time of the year, especially when mother nature gives us more sun.
-I hope you enjoy these fun activities to do with your children using some fun OOLY products.
+I hope you enjoy these fun earth day crafts to do with your children using some fun OOLY arts and DIY products.

 Egg Shell Planters